electron-userland/electron-builder/CONTRIBUTING.md

 > All prerequisites could be installed via script at the end of the chapter

 - [pnpm](https://pnpm.js.org) is required because NPM is not reliable and Yarn 2 is not as good as PNPM.
+Currently we use the latest version 7.x of PNPM, please use the same version to ensure that lockfiles are compatible.
 - For local development, you can use [yalc](https://github.com/whitecolor/yalc) in order to apply changes made to electron-builder for your other projects to leverage and test with.

 ```
-npm i -g pnpm
+npm i -g pnpm@latest-7
 pnpm i yalc -g
 ```